patrickfav/dice/README.md

 Per default the tool tries to fetch a seed from an external (supposedly true) random source.

-Because there are different opinions what technique delivers truly random data, this tool incorporates 3 different services backed by different hardware RNG.
-Also to mitigate the fact that if 1 source is either compromised or produces predictable outcome, the other source will mitigate that flaw.
+Because there are various opinions what technique delivers truly random data, this tool incorporates 3 different services backed by different hardware RNG.
+Also to mitigate the fact that if one ore more source is either compromised or produces predictable outcome, the other source will mitigate that flaw.

 Using an external random might open a new attack vector if, for example,